docuracy/ViaeRegiae/README.md

 # Viæ Regiæ
 ## A public history project, 'Mapping the Transport Network of England & Wales, 1530-1680'.

-*This project was initiated early in 2021 by Stephen Gadd and Colin Greenstreet, and is currently inactive.*
+*This project was initiated early in 2021 by Stephen Gadd and Colin Greenstreet, and is currently inactive.
+The project's primary outputs are available through the links given below.*

 ## Blog Post